 Citigroup asks to spend $1.2 billion on stock buybacks

-NEW YORK (Reuters) - Citigroup Inc (C.N) said on Thursday it had asked the Federal Reserve for permission to spend $1.2 billion to buy back its own stock through next March but had not asked to raise its quarterly dividend.
+NEW YORK (Reuters) - Citigroup Inc (C.N) said on Thursday it has asked the Federal Reserve for permission to spend $1.2 billion to buy back its own stock through next March, but had not asked to raise its quarterly dividend.

-The company announced the moves after the Federal Reserve released results of its stress test of bank capital and showed Citigroup scoring better than a year ago.
+The company announced the moves after the Federal Reserve released results of its stress test of bank capital, which showed Citigroup scoring better than a year ago.